 Transitions in ownership can present both opportunities and threats to Wright properties.

-The Frank Lloyd Wright Building Conservancy works to facilitate the smooth transition of Wright-designed houses between preservation-minded owners.
-Along with Wright on the Market, the Conservancy has developed a number of publications focusing on the buying, selling and pricing of Wright-designed houses.
+Finding new stewards who understand and appreciate Wright’s buildings is crucial to their preservation.
+The Frank Lloyd Wright Building Conservancy works to connect sellers and preservation-minded buyers of historically verified structures attributed to Frank Lloyd Wright through Wright on the Market, a service that we provide free of charge.
+The Conservancy has also developed a number of publications focusing on the buying, selling and pricing of Wright-designed houses–see links below.

 Buying a Frank Lloyd Wright Property

 Buying a house is a major investment.
 The Conservancy has created a guide to assist you if you are considering the purchase of a Wright-designed house.
 Buying a Frank Lloyd Wright Property includes a primer on the various types of houses available, suggestions on working with a real estate broker, and services that the Conservancy can provide to both prospective buyers and to homeowners after purchase.

 The Conservancy has created this guide for Wright homeowners to aid them in the process of transitioning their house to a new, preservation-minded owner.
 Included in Selling a Frank Lloyd Wright Property are suggestions on marketing a Wright-designed house, tips on working with a real estate broker and ways in which the Conservancy can facilitate a smooth transition to a new owner.
 The guide also includes a review of protections homeowners may wish to consider to make sure their house is preserved for the future.

 The Fall 2010 issue of the Conservancy’s biannual publication SaveWright is dedicated to the experience of buying, owning and selling a Wright-designed property.
 It includes first-hand experiences by owners who have restored these properties, and describes the challenges and joys of living in a Wright-designed house.